sjentsch/jamoviDocs/lsj/Ch15_FactorAnalysis_5.rst

 which the scale has been used.
 A biased, unrepresentative, or small sample could produce a very different *α* coefficient than a large, representative sample. *α* can even vary from large sample to large sample.
-Nevertheless, despite these limitations, Chronbach’s *α* has been popular in Psychology for estimating internal consistency reliability.
+Nevertheless, despite these limitations, Cronbach’s *α* has been popular in Psychology for estimating internal consistency reliability.
 It’s pretty easy to calculate, understand and interpret, and therefore it can be a useful initial check on scale performance when you administer a scale with a different sample, from a